Climate Politics: Finance, Democracy, Uncertainty

 Abstract: The derisking state has by now emerged as the key aspirational agent of the energy transition.
 But what is the concept of risk involved in derisking?
-This article places debates about derisking within a broader politics of uncertainty by developing an account of derisking as a peculiar form of financial worldmaking based on a demand for calculability and profitability on the part of private investors.
-Derisking entails from this perspective not merely a redistribution or reduction of risk but rather a more profound transformation of uncertainty into risk, as well as a comprehensive framework for how risk is perceived, articulated, and managed.
-Building on this re-framing the article then articulates an alternative model of technocratic financial worldmaking by a smart green state that is committed to decarbonization.
-Throughout the article I turn to Keynes and different strands of Keynesianism to articulate competing political visions of the politics of uncertainty and expectations.
-I conclude by reflecting on the democratic limits of technocratic green worldmaking while stressing the need for tools that can discipline carbon capital.
+This article places debates about derisking within a broader politics of uncertainty by turning to John Maynard Keynes’s intersubjective theory of probability in which both market actors and states navigate such uncertainty by shaping conventions and calculative devices that can coordinate expectations.
+Derisking entails from this perspective not merely a redistribution of risk but rather a more profound transformation of uncertainty into risk, as well as a comprehensive framework for how risk is perceived, articulated, and managed.
+This allows me to develop an account of financial worldmaking and reframe derisking as a form of hidden, conservative worldmaking based on a demand for calculability and profitability on the part of investors.
+Building on this critique the article then articulates an alternative model of green worldmaking by a Smart Green State that actively shapes expectations and actively deploys uncertainty.
+I conclude by reflecting on the limits of technocratic green worldmaking while stressing the need for tools that can discipline carbon capital.

 “Uncertain Experiments: Keynes, Dewey, and Lefort on Democracy and Uncertainty”